All About Doctor Education Pvt Ltd

 Cost to Study MBBS in Vietnam 2026-27 (Affordability Analysis)

 The cost of MBBS in Vietnam is also one of the most affordable among all other popular MBBS foreign destinations.
-The average tuition in Vietnamese universities approved by NMC ranges between VND 85,000,000 and VND 180,000,000 every year, or INR 2.97 to INR 6.30 lakhs per year.
+The average tuition in Vietnamese universities approved by NMC ranges between 3,155 USD and 6,690 USD every year, or INR 2.97 to INR 6.30 lakhs per year.

 MBBS in Vietnam Fee Structure 2026-27 (University-wise)

-UniversityCityAnnual Tuition (VND)Annual Tuition (INR)6-Yr Tuition (VND)6-Yr Tuition (INR)
+UniversityCityAnnual Tuition (USD)Annual Tuition (INR)6-Yr Tuition (USD)6-Yr Tuition (INR)

 Documents Required for MBBS in Vietnam (Checklist)